galopago/misistemita/d-electronics/d04/README.md

 # Configuration

-The board provides 4 pins VCC, GND, Optocoupler input(+) and Optocoupler input(-) for totally isolation when required.
-Both of the relay contacts are provided (NO,NC) throug a 5mm pitch screw terminal for higher power and thicker cables
+The board provides 4 pins for input: VCC, GND, Optocoupler input(+) and Optocoupler input(-), for a total isolation if required.
+Both of the relay contacts are provided (NO, NC) through a 5mm pitch screw terminal for higher power and thicker cables.